yusd24/yusd24.github.io/_pages/seminar.md

  - Languange of schemes
  - Divisors, line bundles, linear systems

-If time permits, we will also discuss some advanced topics, including
+If time permits, we will also discuss some advanced topics.
+The tentative targets might include

  - Cohomological criterion for affineness of schemes
  - Canonical systems of non-singular complete curves